mor234/Automatic-3d-modeling-from-video/python_code/README.md

 Open http://localhost:3000/ and download "all assets"
 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)
-From each results directory, thake the point cloud from the **odm_georeferencing** dirctory
+From each results directory, thake the point cloud from the **odm_georeferencing** dirctory You can see the reaulting sub clouds in the directory "sub clouds towers example"

 ## Merge points clouds
 Open the points clouds on cloud compare and combine them.